MohtashimUsmani/Django-CMS-WebApp/README.md

 - Update and delete orders.
 - View detailed customer profiles.
 - Add and manage products.
+🔑 Login Credentials for Demo:
+- Username: `admin`, Password: `admin_0912`

 ### Customer Features:
 - View personal orders and their statuses.
 - Update personal profile settings.
+- Register to explore as a customer

 ## Usage